The equivariant model structure on cartesian cubical sets: Type-theoretic development and formalization

 The model in cartesian cubical sets described in the main article corresponds to taking the representable 1-cube as the interval and the subobject classifier $\Omega$ as the type of cofibrations; the decoding function $[-] : \Omega \to \Univx$ is the classifying map $\top \colon 1 \to \Omega$ regarded as a type family over $\Omega$.
 If working constructively, we can instead take the classifier for {\em levelwise decidable} subobjects, those monomorphisms $m \colon A \rightarrowtail B$ in $\cSet$ such that the component $m_k \colon A_k \rightarrowtail B_k$ is decidable for each $k \in \NN$.

 \begin{rmk}[\formalmodule{axiom.shape}] In the formal development, we do not work with cubes defined explicitly as products of an interval.
 Instead, we assume an abstract type $\mathsf{Shape}$ and a decoding function giving $\langle S \rangle : \Univx$ for each $S : \mathsf{Shape}$.
-We require that the interval $\Ival$ is coded by a shape, but not that every shape is a power of $\Ival$.
+We require that the interval $\Ival$ is coded by a shape, but not that every shape is a power of $\Ival$, nor that $\Ival^n$ is coded by a shape for $n \neq 1$.
 To obtain the equivariant fibration model, we would instantiate with $\mathsf{Shape} \coloneq \NN$ and $\langle n \rangle \coloneq \Ival^n$.
 We can also recover the non-equivariant model by taking $\Ival$ to be the only shape. \end{rmk}